theobald-software/helpcenter.theobald-software.github.io/includes/articles/report/parse-reports.md

 This articles shows how to use {{ productName }} to parse a report that contains groups of data sets as a single data set. <br>
-The depicted example uses the report *FBL3N* that contains multiple groups where each group has their own header and calculation rows.
+The depicted example uses the report *FBL3N* that contains multiple groups where each group has its own header and calculation rows.

 The article leads you through the following steps to merge all groups into a single data set:

-- [Remove rows](#remove-rows) that total the content of the rows before.
+- [Remove rows](#remove-rows) that calculate the content of the rows before.
 - [Select a header](#select-a-header) for the report and remove duplicates.
 - [Parse rows that contain additional headers as columns.](#parse-rows-with-additional-headers-as-columns)